Contact:

 • Visual inspection: homogeneous surface, no edge tears, no voids.

-• Adhesion check (simple): light pull test at the edge; in case of doubt, use suitable test procedures.
+• Adhesion check (simple): light pull test at the edge; in case of doubt, use suitable test procedures and avoid over-stressing uncured material.

 • Joint maintenance: regular inspection in exposed areas (traffic surfaces, tunnel portals, water exposure) and timely replacement when aging occurs.